Negative mass: Arrow of time and energy inversion

 In general relativity, the universe is described as a Riemannian manifold associated to a metric tensor solution of Einstein's field equations.
 In such a framework, the runaway motion forbids the existence of negative matter.

 Some bimetric theories of the universe propose that two parallel universes with an opposite arrow of time may exist instead of one, linked together by the Big Bang and interacting only through gravitation.
 The universe is then described as a manifold associated to two Riemannian metrics (one with positive mass matter and the other with negative mass matter).
 According to group theory, the matter of the conjugated metric would appear to the matter of the other metric as having opposite mass and arrow of time (though its proper time would remain positive).
 The coupled metrics have their own geodesics and are solutions of two coupled field equations.

-The negative matter of the coupled metric, interacting with the matter of the other metric via gravity, could be an alternative candidate for the explanation of dark matter, dark energy, cosmic inflation and an accelerating universe.
+The negative matter of the coupled metric, interacting with the matter of the other metric via gravity, could be an alternative candidate for the explanation of dark matter, dark energy, cosmic inflation, and an accelerating universe.

 Gravitational interaction of antimatter

-The overwhelming consensus among physicists is that antimatter has positive mass and should be affected by gravity just like normal matter.
-Direct experiments on neutral antihydrogen have not been sensitive enough to detect any difference between the gravitational interaction of antimatter and that of normal matter.
+The gravitational interaction of antimatter with matter has been observed by physicists.
+As was predicted by most physicists, the experiment showed that Earth's gravity attracts antimatter at the same rate as matter, within experimental error.

 Bubble chamber experiments provide further evidence that antiparticles have the same inertial mass as their normal counterparts.
 In these experiments, the chamber is subjected to a constant magnetic field that causes charged particles to travel in helical paths, the radius and direction of which correspond to the ratio of electric charge to inertial mass.
 Particle–antiparticle pairs are seen to travel in helices with opposite directions but identical radii, implying that the ratios differ only in sign; but this does not indicate whether it is the charge or the inertial mass that is inverted.
 However, particle–antiparticle pairs are observed to electrically attract one another.
 This behavior implies that both have positive inertial mass and opposite charges; if the reverse were true, then the particle with positive inertial mass would be repelled from its antiparticle partner.